 Give schnitzels and bratwurst a break.
 Surprising to many, Germany is a diverse culinary delight.
 Boasting the most vegan restaurants in Europe, Berlin has a whole host of options where you can feed your hunger with everything from mock meat burgers to tempeh treats.
 And that’s not even counting the yummy deserts like vegan cupcakes, washed down with a strong cup of Joe.

 With such a lush landscape, it’s no surprise that Costa Rica comes up on our list.
 Tropical fruits bursting with tangy sweetness abound.
 Indulge your sweet tooth with coconut ice cream at Tico Revolution, a piping hot wood-fired pizza at the Mercado Escalante, and beautifully mastered vegan and vegetarian cuisine at Ravi.
 You can taste them all in Barrio Escalante, San Jose’s gastronomic neighborhood.

 Vegetarian fare is easy to find in South Korea’s calming temples.
 Because of Buddhist beliefs, the food is not prepared with any animal products except dairy.
 Healthy mountain herbs and wild greens flavored with beans and mushroom and kelp powders make up the base for many of dishes found in remote mountain temples, known simply as “temple food.”
-Soups, kimchi, and other meatless meals packed with soy sauce and red pepper are well balanced nutritionally, but aren’t lacking in taste.
+Soups and other meatless meals packed with soy sauce and red pepper are well balanced nutritionally, but aren’t lacking in taste.
 Be sure to specify that you want vegetarian kimchi, as it is often made with anchovies.

 Are you hungry to see these delicious destinations?
 Contact your Ker & Downey designer to get a vegetarian friendly trip planned.